Enjoy global cuisines on beautiful outdoor or rooftop patios in Toronto’s luxurious neighborhood.

 Don’t let the small facade fool you, Bar Reyna has plenty to offer for outdoor dining.
 On top of the front patio, there’s a beautiful and spacious year-round backyard patio that seats 48 people.

-Opened last year during the pandemic, Amal is one of Toronto’s newest restaurants and latest additions to Yorkville.
+A beautifully designed restaurant with plenty of arabesque, old world charm, Amal is a relative newcomer to the neighbourhood.
 This modern Lebanese restaurant has a beautiful second floor terrace overlooking Bloor Street.
 Decked with pillows, plants and lounge furniture, this heated terrace is one to visit for Instagram.
-131 Bloor St W., 2nd Floor

 Cibo Wine Bar